Why Choose Columbus Catholic Schools?

 David Eaton, Principal

-In support of the belief of our Catholic faith, students and staff participate in daily prayer, religion classes, and weekly Mass.
-The teachings of the Gospel are made a part of our everyday academic and co-curricular activities.
+In support of our Catholic faith, students and staff participate in daily prayer, religion classes, and weekly Mass.
+The teachings of the Gospel are woven into everyday academic experiences and student activities, guiding learning both inside and outside the classroom.

-We believe that God is the greatest commonality we share with our youth and our community, and that He is the one who guides our actions.
+We believe God is the greatest commonality shared among our students, families, and community, and that faith guides our actions and relationships with others.

-Service to others is at the very center of our faith life.
-In this respect, our students from all age levels participate in community service projects and activities.
-Each year our students provide countless hours of service to our community.
-In addition, they raise thousands of dollars for various community, national, and international needs.
+Service to others is central to our faith life.
+Students at all grade levels participate in community service projects and outreach activities.
+Each year, our students contribute countless hours of service and raise significant funds to support local, national, and international needs.

-CCS builds a strong foundation of faith, knowledge, and skills to help your child achieve success.
+Columbus Catholic Schools build a strong foundation of faith, knowledge, and skills to help each child achieve success.

 St. John the Baptist Primary

-- Morning and full day 3 and 4 year-old pre-school
+- Morning and full day three and four-year-old preschool

-- Our strong emphasis on the foundations of education and a solid reading and math program are central at these early grade levels.
-Your child begins school life in a safe, nurturing environment.
-Children receive the individual attention needed to lay the foundation upon which to build academic excellence.
-We have specialized teachers dedicated to teaching Physical Education, Library, Computers, and Music.
+- A strong emphasis on the foundations of education, along with a solid reading and math program, is central at these early grade levels.
+Students begin their school experience in a safe and nurturing environment where individual attention supports academic growth.
+Specialized teachers provide instruction in Physical Education, Library, Computer, and Music.

 Our Lady of Peace Intermediate

-- Our solid curriculum continues at OLP where a rich variety of individually tailored teaching approaches meet the needs of each particular grade and class.
-We offer cooperative learning and self-paced education, with an increasing emphasis on scientific and mathematical concepts and applications.
-Specialized teachers are dedicated to teaching Spanish, Physical Education, Library, Computers, and Music.
+A strong curriculum continues at the intermediate level, where a variety of instructional approaches meet the needs of each grade and classroom.
+Cooperative learning and self paced instruction are emphasized, with increasing focus on scientific and mathematical concepts and applications.
+Specialized teachers provide instruction in Spanish, Physical Education, Library, Computer, and Music.

 Columbus Catholic Middle School

-- CCMS faculty recognize the dramatic growth and development within young adolescents during their sixth through eighth grade years.
-We provide a program of structured support to meet those unique emotional, social, physical, and intellectual needs.
+Middle school faculty recognize the significant growth and development that occurs during the sixth through eighth grade years.
+The program provides structured support to meet the emotional, social, physical, and intellectual needs of young adolescents.

 Columbus Catholic High School